nirui/sshwifty/DEPENDENCIES.md

 # Dependencies used by Sshwifty

 Sshwifty uses many third-party components.
-Those components is required inorder for Sshwifty to function.
+Those components is required in order for Sshwifty to function.

 A list of used components can be found inside `package.json` and `go.mod` file.